ua6ahp/Arduino-TTGO-Watch/README.md

 Starter sample: \examples\LVGL\SimpleWatch from repository: https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library
 To set up the Arduino IDE, follow the instructions from the above repository.

 I prefer the seven-segment font, so I added it.
+You can skip using it if you don't like it.

 Likewise, touch control performance with LVGL is not very good.
 Therefore, the control is transformed for greater convenience.